bcgov/mds/elastic/USAGE.md

 ![mine_activity_log_dashboard](docs/mine_activity_overview/mine_activity_log_dashboard.png)

 This dashboard was created to represent an overview of all mine activity.
-This should be considered the primary source of data when it comes to mine acivity as this dashboard provides geographical representation of the event data, tabular data repsentation, as well as graphs that indicate hourly and daily activity by group.
+This should be considered the primary source of data when it comes to mine activity as this dashboard provides:
+1. Geographical representation of the event data
+2. Tabular data representation including user name and event type
+3. Graphs that indicate hourly and daily activity by group.

 #### Mine Activity Event Map:

 ![mine_activity_events_map](docs/mine_activity_overview/mine_activity_events_map.png)

 This visualization allows the user to view a heatmap where the circles represent mine activity (Mine views, edits, document views, etc) performed on the website.
-The more activity for a particular mine, the larger the circles.
+The more activity there is for a particular mine on the website and application, the larger the circles become.
 There is a drilldown option that allows the user to zoom in on any region of the map they want to have a closer look.

 There is also the region select feature for the map.
-The user should select the polygon lassoo tool and select a region of the map as illustrated by the following screenshot.
+The user should select the polygon lasso tool and select a region of the map as illustrated by the following screenshot.
 After a region is selected, all events outside of the selection are filtered out (for the entire dashboard!)
 To remove the filter to view data for all the mines again, simply delete or disable the filter at the top of the page.

-To set a region filter the polyon or square tool is chosen and then the user should select a region of the map, this will automatically filter out all event data outside of that geographical region:
+To set a region filter the polygon or square tool is chosen and then the user should select a region of the map, this will automatically filter out all event data outside of that geographical region:

 ![filter_by_region](docs/filter_by_region.png)

-To remove this region filter, go to the top of the dashnoard and delete the filter that has the longitude and latitude coordinates for the region filter.
+To remove this region filter, go to the top of the dashboard and delete the filter that has the longitude and latitude coordinates for the region filter.

 After selecting a region filter or multiple region filters there will be less data in the dashboards due to the filter.
 Please notice the rest of the dashboard visualizations have been updated as a filter has been applied by filtering on a region of data)

 Here is an example of the map after some region filters have been applied.
-Notice the event circles are gone around a certain region, this is because the polyon tool was used to filter out all the regions outside the selected region:
+Notice the event circles are gone around a certain region; this is because the polygon tool was used to filter out all the regions outside the selected region:

 ![after_region_filter](docs/mine_activity_overview/after_region_filter.png)

-#### Mine Acivity Event Type Timeline:
+#### Mine Activity Event Type Timeline:

 This graph shows the different events over time.
+As you can see, event types are colour coded.
+In the screenshot please note that Mine Read has the highest volumes.

 ![event_type_timeline](docs/mine_activity_overview/event_type_timeline.png)

 #### Group Access

 We have broken out timestamps of events throughout the day and then we have blue representing the CORE user group and the magenta representing the MS group.
-The magenta bar represents how many events the MS group have generated which is to the right of the blue bar which represents the CORE group events, ie if there is no magenta bar for a time period then there were no events generated by activity from the MS group. if they are the same size, that means there was an equal amount of activity (ie the blue bar is never overlapping the magenta bar in the visualization.)
+The magenta bar represents how many events the MS group have generated which is to the right of the blue bar which represents the CORE group events, i.e. if there is no magenta bar for a time period then there were no events generated by activity from the MS group.
+If they are the same size, that means there was an equal amount of activity (i.e. the blue bar is never overlapping the magenta bar in the visualization.)
 ![group_access](docs/mine_activity_overview/group_access.png)

 #### Mine Activity Per Region:

-The following is a pie chart which separates all regions and provides the mine activity breakdown by event type for each respective region (NE, SW, NW, SE.)
+The following is a pie chart that separates all regions and provides the mine activity breakdown by event type for each respective region (NE, SW, NW, SE.)

 ![mine_activity_dashboard_mine_activity_overview](docs/mine_activity_overview/mine_activity_dashboard_mine_activity_overview.png)